 Flexibility to apply at any time: There is no deadline to apply for private loans, like there is with federal loans.
 If you suddenly face financial troubles, you’re welcome to apply for them.

 May need good credit: Many private student loan lenders look for a solid credit history.
 If you don’t have one or a creditworthy cosigner, your application may get denied.

-No federal protections: Federal loans offer protections, like forgiveness and income-driven repayment plans that can help you repay your student loans have variable rates.
+No federal protections: Federal loans offer protections, like forgiveness and income-driven repayment plans that can help you repay your student loan debt.
+These are not available with private student loans.

+Might have to settle for variable rates: Some private student loans have variable rates.
 Since these rates can go up and down over time, it can be difficult to budget for them.